Amazon Sellers Accounting for Estonian Businesses

 Reimbursement Type When It Occurs Accounting Treatment

-Damaged inventory Units damaged in warehouse Reverse COGS; Other Income on receipt
+Damaged inventory Units damaged in Amazon’s warehouse or during fulfilment Similar to lost inventory — reverse COGS write-off; Other Income on reimbursement receipt

-Overcharged fees Incorrect referral/FBA fee Reduce the relevant fee expense
+Overcharged fees Amazon charged incorrect referral or FBA fee Reduce the relevant fee expense when credited; does not affect COGS

 1